hiyankey/hiyankey/README.md

 Hi there 👋

-I'm Emmanuel, a freelance design engineer passionate about visual design.<br/>
-I help startups craft marketing websites and product UIs.<br/>
-[Let’s connect!](mailto:hiyankey@gmail.com)
+I am a software engineer with a zeal for designing, building, and maintaining digital products for consumersI [Let’s connect!](mailto:hiyankey@gmail.com)